Elliken/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword Displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
 16-whatsnext Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17-hidethisword Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18-letteronly Displays all lines of the file /etc/ssh/sshd_config starting with a letter.
+19-AZ Replace all characters A and c from input to Z and e respectively.
+20-hiago Creates a script that removes all letters c and C from input.
+21-reverse Writes a script that reverse its input.
+22-users_and_homes Writes a script that displays all users and their home directories, sorted by users.